HenryR888/initial-settler-problem/README.md

 ISP is derived from the Clean Up-style multi-agent environment lineage and extends it with new institutional and reward dynamics specific to the Initial Settler Problem.

+## Research Context

+This project is developed as part of ongoing research in multi-agent reinforcement learning and emergent norm formation.

+The work is conducted under the supervision of Professor Jonathan Shock (University of Cape Town).

+Research guidance and technical input has been provided by Claude Formanek (PhD student, University of Cape Town).

 ## Attribution

 This project builds on: